Skip to main content

 Harvest is Here!

-Leaves are dropping, temperatures are slowly beginning to decline, and semi trucks with micro bins are on the road; all tell-tale signs that harvest is here.
-Harvest is not only the most exciting time of the year for us here at JUSTIN, it’s also the busiest.
-It is so easy to get swept up in the romance of the wine industry that we forget what goes on behind the scenes.
-Our winemakers and cellar masters must prepare well in advance in order to make sure they are ready for the special, yet challenging work ahead.
+Leaves are dropping, temperatures are slowly beginning to decline, and semi trucks with micro bins are on the road – all telltale signs that harvest is here.
+Harvest is not only the most exciting time of the year for us here at JUSTIN – it’s also the busiest.
+It’s so easy to get swept up in the romance of the wine industry and forget what goes on behind the scenes.
+Our winemakers and cellar masters must prepare well in advance to ensure they’re ready for the special, yet challenging, work ahead.

-Selecting the most elite candidates for our internship program is one of the first requisite tasks in preparing for the harvest season.
-Each year we receive several hundred applications from around the world for a harvest internship position.
-It takes up to six months to finally pick our team members.
-Our cellar masters select interns based off of experience, drive, and willingness to learn.
-A harvest intern has a tough job to do; it requires those that are willing to do anything to get the job done, until their departure in December.
-We have selected the best 15 interns we could find for the 2012 vintage here at JUSTIN Vineyards & Winery.
+Selecting the most elite candidates for our internship program is one of the first key tasks in preparing for harvest.
+Each year, we receive several hundred applications from around the world for a harvest internship position.
+It takes up to six months to finalize our team.
+Our cellar masters select interns based on experience, drive, and willingness to learn.
+A harvest intern has a tough job – it requires those willing to do whatever it takes to get the job done, until their departure in December.
+We’ve selected the best 15 interns we could find for the 2012 vintage here at JUSTIN Vineyards & Winery.

-Our goal is to produce the highest quality wine for our consumers, and in addition to other factors, hand harvesting ensures that we are receiving the best quality fruit possible.
-We take our time getting the fruit to tank as individual whole berries, which we could not achieve if we were to harvest mechanically.
-It is not an easy task in the vineyard to pick all the fruit by hand, but the end result is the best wine we can create for our fans.
+Our goal is to produce the highest-quality wine for our consumers.
+Among other factors, hand harvesting helps ensure we receive the best fruit possible.
+We take our time getting the fruit to tank as individual whole berries – something we couldn’t achieve with mechanical harvesting.
+Handpicking isn’t an easy task in the vineyard, but it results in the best wine we can craft for our fans.

-The 2012 harvest has begun earlier than years past, but there is a lull right now.
-We are expecting a big rush of fruit to arrive at our door in the next few weeks, so we should see the end of harvest earlier this year than the past few.
-We are predicting that we will have all our fruit in house by mid-November.
-If that is the case, we will all be toasting a great 2012 harvest at Thanksgiving dinner.
+The 2012 harvest has begun earlier than in past years, though there’s a lull right now.
+We expect a big rush of fruit to arrive at our door over the next few weeks and anticipate wrapping up harvest earlier than usual.
+If all goes as predicted, we’ll have all our fruit in house by mid-November – just in time to toast to a great 2012 harvest at Thanksgiving dinner.